close

 If you have a small team and it’s difficult to churn out interesting content on a daily basis, prioritize.
 There’s no hard and fast rule that brands should post several times a day, every day.
 That gets annoying for an audience that may not want to hear from you all the time.

 Zomato and Swiggy should not be the lodestars.
-We eat 3 times a day and snack often.
+We eat three times a day and snack often.
 Food is interesting because there are so many options to consider.
-On the other hand, ERP is hard to understand, aimed at specific sets of people and is only used because it simplifies life within an organisation, to an extent.
+On the other hand, ERP is hard to understand, aimed at specific groups of people, and only used because it simplifies life within an organisation to an extent.
 Posting every day is not going to drive interest any higher because the audience for the product is limited and clearly defined.

 That’s a simple rule to follow.
 In the beginning, you may not know what customers seek.
-For example, finding out which segment to target for EV cycle rentals.
+For example, it is important to find out which segment to target for EV cycle rentals.
 The first step is to find out how customers react to the idea and what they find useful.
-Then determining what they consider valuable and are willing to pay for.
+Then, they determine what they consider valuable and are willing to pay for.
 Promoting the EV cycle by making a splash across all social media channels will drive awareness, but it may not lead to usage and adoption.

 The message is important.
 But relevance is crucial.
-Communication should be built on response achieved rather than impact
+Communication should be built on the response achieved rather than the impact

 The situations in which an EV makes sense to use should be the starting point.
 With HubSpot, you can create a set of landing pages that explore the possible uses and then see which ones get the most traction with customers.
 Content should be varied to bring up different cases in which using the product makes a difference.

-Then, running them together as a campaign on HubSpot helps to understand which of the promises gets the most traction.
+Then, running them together as a campaign on HubSpot helps to understand which promise gets the most traction.

 Similarly, in cases where the use is abstract, the effort should be on explaining things clearly and seeing how customers perceive the benefits.
 Their response is the best way to plan the campaign.

-HubSpot allows for everything from scheduling, posting, tracking and then reviewing campaigns to evaluate and assess the way forward.
+HubSpot allows for everything from scheduling, posting, tracking, and reviewing campaigns to evaluating and assessing the way forward.

-Tailgating the competition is not a strategy for the long-term.
-What works is finding the product connect with a core group of customers
+Tailgating the competition is not a long-term strategy.
+What works is finding the product that connects with a core group of customers.

 Studying the competition gives crucial clues on what they see as important.
 But simply trying to outrank them on keywords is not the race to run.
 Instead, drill down into why some keywords attract and retain attention.
 Then, look at their audiences to see what gets traction.
 It isn’t a straight 2+2=4 kind of connection.
 It is a lot more nuanced than that.